Essential Insights into Monkeypox You Need to Know

 For more information, resources such as the World Health Organization and the Centers for Disease Control and Prevention offer comprehensive guidance and updates.

-10 Questions You Need To Know About Monkeypox
+5 Q&A You Need To Know About Monkeypox

 1. What is monkeypox?

 Monkeypox is a rare viral disease caused by the monkeypox virus, which is part of the Orthopoxvirus genus.
+The disease is characterized by symptoms similar to smallpox, although it is generally less severe.

 2. How is Monkeypox Transmitted?